fmorgner/AVR-Assembly-Cookbook/README.markdown

 # Tutorial for AVR assembly programming

-To build the book (in both languages) start run './book-make.sh' from the project directory.
+To build the book (in both languages) run './book-make.sh' from the project directory.

 This is a joined effort to provide the community with a guide to nice and clean AVR assembly programming.
 Please note that it is in a very early development stage.